syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Various-Filter-options-for-Suggestion.md

 ## Custom Filtering

-Displays the suggestion based on the custom words in SfAutoComplete Control.
+Displays suggestions based on custom filtering logic in the SfAutoComplete control.

 {% tabs %}